dylansutterlin/resting_state_hypnosis/README.md

     <img src="images\results\degree_tresh_brainplot.png" height="150px;" alt=""/>
    </div>

+Note : The nodes represented in the tresholded brain plot are the first six nodes displayed in the first plot, e.i. the nodes with the highest degree value.

    ### Centrality (closeness)
    - "Closeness (shortest path-based) centrality measures how closely or’ directly’ connected a vertex is to the rest of the network."
 (Centeno et al, 2022)